This post is also available in Gujarati at http://agniveer.com/why-i-dont-eat-meat-gu/

 Answer: Government is also mired in scam charges.
 Just because government promotes something does not make it rational.
 Had that been the case, there would have been never a movement against scams and for change of governance!

 Coming to eggs, have you ever been in a poultry farm?
 The way these eggs are produced by ruthlessly torturing the chickens can raise your hairs (assuming you have compassion).
 Further, it is one of the most unhygienic locations.
-If you consider that humans should also be motivated to eat shit after picking from comode and serving on a beautiful plate, then perhaps you have at least one lame reason to defend egg-eating.
+If you consider that humans should also be motivated to eat excreta after picking from commode and serving on a beautiful plate, then perhaps you have at least one lame reason to defend egg-eating.
 Because the most modern and expensive egg-farms are no more hygienic than a dirty toilet in a dirty bus-stop of Karachi.
-(By the way, the most hygienic of the meat-farms are even more dirty.)
+(By the way, the most hygienic of the meat-farms are more dirty than you can imagine.)

 Also, there is no special nutrient in eggs that is not available in plants in ample.
 In fact eggs don’t even come close to be termed nutritious compared to common plant food.
 Eating pulses would be a much wiser and nature-friendly option than invite diseases and destroy environment for eating womb of a bird.

 Question: If we stop eating animals, will not their numbers grow up and fill the entire earth?
 We must kill animals to preserve natural balance.

 Answer: This is perhaps the cutest cruel question I have ever heard in my life.
 Cute because it seems as if an innocent child who first learnt about nature in his pre-school has framed the question.
 Cruel because one is attempting to project himself as Robinhood who kills to save the planet!